- Calendar of Events

 Friday, January 25

 In order to be a good neighbor, it is necessary to know who your neighbors are, where to find them, and to understand their needs.
 Human residents of Indianapolis – and other urban areas throughout the world – share their landscape with a variety of non-human animals.
 Until relatively recently, non-human animals in urban areas have often been regarded as either nuisances or novelties.
 The rise of urban ecology as a field of study over the last 30 years teaches us to recognize the presence (or absence) of urban wildlife as indicators of overall environmental quality.
 This presentation will provide an overview of efforts made over the last several years to document the diversity, density, and distribution of wildlife across Indianapolis and some initial insights from a multi-city comparison of urban wildlife.
 Only by developing this understanding can we hope to become better neighbors in Indianapolis and around the world.
+Students, staff, and faculty all welcome.
+No RSVP required.

 "Cyber-Security Fundamentals 2018" Faculty and Staff Lunch and Learn